JohnAD/gittextdb/README.md

 1. Update the single document AND the "reflected" documents immediately as a single almost-atomic operation.
 2. A later "batch" operation will update any documents with the cache copies of the truth.
-This might be a few minutes later; or days later.
+This might be a few seconds later; or days later.

 Reflections of truth are computationally expensive and should be used with care.